MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 For instance, consider using the [ALZ Default Policy Assignments](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/policy/assignments/alzDefaults) Bicep module to get a head start on ensuring compliance for your Azure environments.

-For more information on working in brownfield cloud environments, see [Working with existing cloud environments](./../../considerations/landing-zone-existing-environments.md).
+For more information on working in brownfield cloud environments, see [Brownfield environment considerations](../brownfield-considerations.md).

 ## Design area overview